Basster/furious-four/README.md

     ISBN-13: 978-1-934356-58-6
     Version: 2010-9-13

-    Chapter 5.4 "Be Clear on What’s Going to Give".
+    Chapter 5.4 "Be Clear on What's Going to Give".

 # contribute
 Feel free to fork and send pull requests.